-Family Issues
+Family issues

-Families are now often shaped by divorce, isolation from other generations of the family and constituted by step-parents, step-children and step-siblings.
+Families are now often shaped by divorce, isolation from other generations of the family and include step-parents, step-children and step-siblings.
 All of the these mean that many of us now live in blended families with unrelated individuals with different belief systems and who have been shaped by different experiences and family rules.

 Children and teenagers also have significantly more freedom than previous generations and whilst freedom and choice can be positive, both come with responsibility – something parents can find hard to instil in children at times.

 What has not changed is that it is in our families where we develop and establish a relationship to ourselves and others.
-Families can either be nurturing safe places where we learn about exploration, respect and boundaries, all the way through to abusive, toxic environments where self-expression and boundaries are non-existent.
+Families can either be nurturing safe places where we learn about exploration, respect and boundaries, all the way through to abusive toxic environments where self-expression and boundaries are non-existent.
 And statistically over half of us grow up in families and with relationships to our primary caregivers where we do feel safe, secure and wholly loved.

-Through working through how your family of origin has affected you and bringing into awareness the unspoken rules that were taught and passed down in your own family of origin, you can start to take more conscious choices about what may be being repeated in the here-and-now of your own family.
+Through working through how your family of origin has affected you and bringing into awareness the unspoken rules that were taught and passed down in your own family of origin, you can start to make more conscious choices about what may be being repeated in the here-and-now of your own family.

 If, when growing up, our family felt like a restrictive and painful environment rather than a cohesive and connected environment, then we may find ourselves re-triggered either at the thought or prospect of starting our own family or at finding ourselves back in a family environment, albeit one we seem to have consciously chosen.
 All this in turn can lead to heightened feelings of anxiety, anger, guilt, depression and confusion.